 All kext listed below can be found pre-compiled in the Kext Repo.
 Kexts here are compiled each time there's a new commit.

-Emulates the SMC chip found on real macs, needed for all hacks
+Emulates the SMC chip found on real macs, without this macOS will not boot

 A kext to patch many processes, required for AppleALC and WhateverGreen and recommended for VirtualSMC